BenLanyi/jsoncsv/README.md

 **Arguments**

-Accepts a single argument that is the file path for the json file you wish to convert
+Accepts a single argument that is the file path for the json/csv file you wish to convert.
+CSV's are expected to be pipe separated values.

-## Future:

-- Convert csv back to json.
+If a CSV is supplied it will output json and vice versa.